backstage/backstage/docs/getting-started/deployment-other.md

 It also provides caching on the `yarn install`'s so that you don't have to do it unless absolutely necessary.

+> Note: This Dockerfile assumes that you're running SQLite, or your
+> configuration is setup to connect to an external PostgreSQL Database.

 ```Dockerfile
 # Stage 1 - Create yarn install skeleton layer
 FROM node:14-buster AS packages